benabus/symbaroum/markdown/core_player_guide.md

 The mystic can have a seed grow into a full sized plant by using this ritual.
 The form of the plant is partially under the control of the mystic, and a tree can become a bridge or smash a gate to splinters.
 However, the mystic has no control over the seasons; the plant takes the form that it naturally has during the current season.
 The location where this seed is planted must meet the conditions required for the plant to grow to full size under natural circumstances.
 In other words, an oak cannot be planted in a dark cave without light and soil, but maybe vines can take root there and grow into lianas for people to climb.

 In a Witch Circle created by the same mystic, the ritual Quick Growth can be performed regardless of the season.

-> **On Patron Saints**
->
-> Patron Saints cannot be equipped with other weapons and armor from the start.
-If the saint uses its experience to gain an Ability related to some kind of weapon the Light Flail transforms accordingly.

-> **Companions in Combat**
->
-> When an encounter or combat scene suggests a quantity of opponents based on the number of player chatracters (e.g. [PC+2] Robbers), companions such as a Familiar, Flaming Servant or Patron Saint should be counted among the characters.
-This also pertains to longstanding NPCs who are effectively members of the adventuring party (e.g. guides, expedition leaders, hired sellswords), so long as they are equipped to affect the outcome of the fight.

 ### SANCTIFYING RITE